yaksetig/hollaex-kit/engine/README.md

 - `src/events.js` – lightweight event classes and dispatcher used to broadcast lifecycle changes.
 - `src/order.js` – order and price-level data structures (`SimpleOrder`, `Bucket`).
 - `src/orderBook.js` – the core matching-engine logic for submitting, matching, cancelling, editing, persisting, and replaying orders.
-- `src/persistence.js` – helpers to map runtime state into persisted representations and rebuild from snapshots.
+- `src/persistence.js` – helpers to map runtime state into persisted representations and rebuild from snapshots (including to/from JSON helpers for storage).
+- `src/orchestrator.js` – a higher-level coordinator that wraps the order book with authentication, persistence, network fan-out, and health hooks for private deployments.
 - `index.js` – convenience exports.

 ## Usage